wding0501/sintHiChIP_analysis/README.md

-This repository deposits the data processing and analysis for the sintHiChIP project（https://github.com/wding0501/sintHiChIP）.
+This repository deposits the data processing and analysis for the sintHiChIP project under the link https://github.com/wding0501/sintHiChIP/.